 Back on the School Wagon

 Back on the school wagon again, there was still hope for me yet, but not quite.
 I still didn’t know what I wanted to major in.
 I didn’t want to make a decision just to change it spending more money (did I mention I pay for college all on my own out of pocket??).
 All I knew is that I wanted to do something creatively.
 There were so many hobbies I enjoyed doing but which one could go from just being a hobby to a career?
-From my retail experience I found a spark of interest in the marketing side of the company so now there was that to consider as well.
-I did research and a lot of soul searching and finally came across the Graphic Design program at my community college.
+From my retail experience, I found a spark of interest in the marketing side of the company so now there was that to consider as well.
+I did research and a lot of souls searching and finally came across the Graphic Design program at my community college.
 I heard about the program once before when I first started looking into college but it didn’t grab my attention until now.

 Birth of a Website/Blog

 After graduating, I had the original thought of going into a marketing agency as a designer but in my intro class to Digital Marketing I learned about the world of freelancing and fell in love with the idea of being your own boss.
 This past summer I decided not to do any classes since I needed a break after taking on a full school schedule and a full workload.
 I thought that by taking a break from classes I would just have to worry about work and be able to have a life again.
 But without school (I can’t believe I’m admitting this) but I actually missed the homework… or having something to work on creatively in better terms.
 I needed something to fulfill that empty space inside of me.
 And thus katarinastarkinfo was born!